Ozzie Albies Player Props: Braves vs. White Sox

-On Saturday, Ozzie Albies (.667 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves play the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 7:15 PM ET.
+Ozzie Albies -- with a slugging percentage of .737 in his past 10 games, including four home runs -- will be in action for the Atlanta Braves against the Chicago White Sox, with Dylan Cease on the hill, on July 16 at 1:35 PM ET.

-He collected three RBI (going 2-for-3 with a double) in his most recent game against the White Sox.
+In his last appearance, he had two hits (going 2-for-4 with a triple) against the White Sox.

 Ozzie Albies Game Info & Props vs. the White Sox